loiSvelasco/sdoin-dts/readme.md

 ## **3. Receiving and Releasing**

+Receiving and releasing is the main focus of this project, it provides data on how documents are being processed and also provides a map of when and where documents are received.

 ### **Receiving and releasing single documents**
 ### **Receiving and releasing multiple documents**
 ### **Scanning barcode to receive document**